 Over the last week, we’ve heard a lot from the people who (with a hat tip to one Joker), I now call “contraceptive sponges” — people who want others to pay for their contraception because — well, just because they don’t want to pay for it themselves.

 It’s just amazing that Landsburg continues to write about this subject without bothering to familiarize himself with the most basic facts about the subject so he could stop embarrassing himself.
 Anyway, Sandra Fluke is not asking anybody else to pay for anything.
 Students at Georgetown law are required to purchase medical insurance if they don’t have it already.
-She is not asking other to pay for their contraception “because they don’t want to pay for it themselves.”
+She is not asking others to pay for their contraception “because they don’t want to pay for it themselves.”
 This fundamental error makes the points that follow from it a non-sequitur:

-Th[e argument that covering contraception is cheaper because insurance also has to cover childbirth, which is much more expensive] is might be true (though I haven’t seen any actual estimates of the number of childbirths prevented per dollar spent on contraceptive subsidies) but (and I am embarrassed to even have to point this out), so what?
+Th[argument that covering contraception is cheaper because insurance also has to cover childbirth, which is much more expensive] is might be true (though I haven’t seen any actual estimates of the number of childbirths prevented per dollar spent on contraceptive subsidies) but (and I am embarrassed to even have to point this out), so what?
 If we’re going to start making choices strictly on the basis of what’s cheapest, we should all stop eating.

 First, it’s by no means clear that the externalities from childbirth are in fact on balance negative.
 Second, and more fundamentally, if you’re out to discourage childbirth, the best way to do it is to tax childbirth, not to subsidize contraception.